 Active Resource version 2.3.14

 Database adapter postgresql

 Contacts plugin 1.1.5

 Redmine Backlogs master branch (unstable)

-#8 Updated by Stefan de Konink almost 6 years ago
+#8 Updated by Stefan de Konink about 6 years ago

 - File valgrind.txt added